vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 ![image](figures/simple-state-machine-overview.pdf.png)

-The following program describes a state machine with two registries $A$ and $B$ that accepts a free input:
+The following assembly program describes a state machine with two registries $A$ and $B$ that accepts a free input:

 $$\begin{array}{|l|}
 \hline